Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been precisely checked, or an item that is being split, will call for a survey to find the new corners as well as great deal lines in Colorado, which should be completely noted so they will never ever become lost.
+Land that has actually never ever been exactly checked, or an item that is being split, will require a survey to situate the new edges and whole lot lines in Colorado, which need to be completely marked so they will never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.